veikman/ovid/README.md

 constructs our regular expressions for us, with delimiters and separators that can be customized through subclassing.
 We apply both processors collectively, through a class method.
 Collective application supports recursion, nesting, and the passing of additional contextual information to processors.
+Here, Ovid comes to resemble a parser for a domain-specific language (DSL).

 Finally, Ovid processors can evert, outputting suitable input.